xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

      * `InvestorExposureField`, `HomeBiasTensionScore`.
    * Why it transfers:

      * Systemic crashes often involve concentrated exposures within regions.
-Home bias defines one specific pattern of concentration.
+Home bias defines one specific pattern of concentration in the exposure tensor.
    * What changes:

      * Outputs are linked to measures of network fragility, and additional layers of exposures, such as derivative positions, may be added.